andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 ## Filter files by category

-The filter option limits output to a selected category of files.
+To limits files to a selected category, use one of the filters below.
 A file's category is determined its mime type.

 Filter	| Description
 :------	| :-----------